recon-tools/domain-recon-rs/README.md

   -f, --file <FILE>
           Optional path to a words file used for expand wildcard domains.
 If there is no path provided, there will be no attempt to expand wildcard domains
   -p, --plain
-          Display results in plain form.
-Recommended, if the output is going to be provided as an input for another application
-      --csv
+          Display results in plain form (no banner, no color) --domains-only
+          Display a plain list with domain names only --ips-only
+          Display a plain list with unique IP addresses only --csv
           Save output to csv
       --use-system-resolver